MaryamShahini/Beer-Breweries-Reporoducible-research/Beer-Brew_Markdown_file.md

 Introduction:
 =============

-Todays, due to variaty of beers and brew styles, beer selection is not simple any more.
+Todays, due to variety of beers and brew styles, beer selection is not simple any more.
 Craft beers have an enormous positive impact on the economy.
 Craft brewing industry in the U.S. created more than 424,000 jobs and contributed $56 billion to the U.S. economy.
+Therefore Craft Beers and Breweries industry are very important.
 In this research, there are answers to some common questions regarding craft beers and breweries.

 Import .csv data sets:
 ======================